FinalAngel/osx-bootstrap/README.rst

 OSX Bootstrap
 =============

-This is a bash script designed for divio macs running **OSX Mountain Lion**.
+This is a bash script automating configuration and installation of **OSX Mountain Lion** workstations.

 Requirements